randomascii/main/xperf/UIforETW/ReadMe.txt

 Most important tasks:
-Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx Implement settings dialog - configure trace directories, buffer sizes, option for stacks on user events.
+Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx Implement more settings - configure trace directories, buffer sizes, option for stacks on user events.
 Detect and handle trace files that lack the date component -- synthesize?